What is it you’re looking for to help you move forward or make progress?

 As a manager or peer in the organization, the work-life is that you have to work to accomplish goals and objectives.
 And if you are a manager or peer, you are not my therapist.
 I’m not your therapist.
 There’s work that has to get done inside the containment of expectations of accountability.

-The accountability expectations are ways of figure out –
+The accountability expectations are ways of figuring out –

 - How did you cope with that?